POM: Prescription only medicine

 Undesirable effects may be minimised by using the lowest effective dose for the shortest duration necessary to control symptoms (see section 4.4).

 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

 • History of gastro-intestinal ulceration, bleeding or perforation.

 • Patient history of gastrointestinal disorders that predispose to bleeding disorders such as ulcerative colitis, Crohn's disease, gastrointestinal cancers or diverticulitis.

-• Concomitant use with other NSAIDs, including COX-2 selective NSAIDs and aspirin at analgesic doses.
+• Concomitant use with other NSAIDs, including COX-2 selective NSAIDs and acetylsalicylic acid at analgesic doses.

 • Concomitant use with anticoagulants.

-• Piroxicam should not therefore be administered to patients in whom aspirin and other NSAIDs induce the symptoms of angioneurotic oedema, asthma, rhinitis, nasal polyps or urticaria.
+• Patients in whom aspirin and other non-steroidal anti-inflammatory drugs induce the symptoms of asthma, nasal polyps, angioedema or urticaria.

 Appropriate monitoring and advice are required for patients with a history of hypertension and/or mild to moderate congestive heart failure as fluid retention and oedema have been reported in association with NSAID therapy.

 Patients with uncontrolled hypertension, congestive heart failure, established ischaemic heart disease, peripheral arterial disease, and/or cerebrovascular disease should only be treated with piroxicam after careful consideration.
 Similar consideration should be made before initiating longer-term treatment of patients with risk factors for cardiovascular (CV) events (e.g. hypertension, hyperlipidaemia, diabetes mellitus, smoking).